 X on the following directives:

-X_to: Port number on the emulated machine.
-If this directive is missing, use the same port number as the host.
+X_internal: Port number on the emulated machine (default: same port number as

-The emulated machine’s IP address must be set to 10.0.2.15 for port forwarding to work.
+The emulated machine’s IP address must be set to 10.0.2.15 (the default IP provided through DHCP) for port forwarding to work.

 Example: forward host TCP port 8080 to emulated machine port 80, and host UDP port 5555 to emulated machine port 5555